There’s a good reason why most people try and fail multiple times to lose weight and get in shape.

 3 months, 12 weeks.
 1 small change per week, no more.

-No skipping ahead and making multiple changes per week, trying to be teacher’s pet, fucking overachiever.
+No skipping ahead and making multiple changes per week, trying to be teacher’s pet, you overachiever 🙂

 Be happy with 1 change per week that sticks.
 Ok, masks on, Ninjaaaaa Go…

-Any 3 days this week, have 3 eggs or 2 eggs + 1 bacon for breakfast.
+Any 3 days this week, have 3 eggs (cooked any way) and a piece of toast if you want for breakfast.
 And a large glass of water.
 Coffee still fine too, dear God we’re not giving up coffee!
 Do what you normally do for all other breakfasts.

-Hint – this will involve buying eggs and bacon when you’re shopping before the week starts.
+Top Tip – this will involve buying eggs when you’re shopping before the week starts.

 Have a large glass or 500ml bottle of water with your lunches.
-Hint – you need a container for the water AND you will need a mid-afternoon pee.
+Top Tip – you need a container for the water AND you will need a mid-afternoon pee.

-Stick with the eggs/bacon/water at breakfast thing too.
+Stick with the eggs/water at breakfast thing too.
 Don’t change anything else about your lunches or dinners.
 We’re sneaking right?

-5 days this week, maybe mon-fri, have your eggs/bacon.
+5 days this week, maybe mon-fri, have your eggs.
 Eggs can be fried/poached/scrambled/omelette/boiled whatever.
 And the lunch water, that keeps going right?

 INTERNET RESEARCH PROJECT ALERT!
 Research ideas for lunch that include veg and protein sources (all veg, meat, fish, dairy, eggs).
-Try to pick 3 good ones that look wild tasty.
+Try to pick 3 good ones that look wild tasty and that you can be arsed making.
 Pinterest & Google are full of ideas.

 Don’t make anything though, just add the ingredients to your next shopping list.
 Make sure you have a container for these upcoming lunches.

 Dun, dun, duuuuuun!
-3 days this week have one of those lunch options.
+3 days this week have one of those new snazzy lunch options.
 Have whatever you’d normally have the other days (canteen, sandwich, whatever).

-You’re bored of eggs & bacon aren’t you?
+You’re bored of eggs aren’t you?
 It’s ok.
 You can have a small bowl of full fat greek yoghurt and some fruit instead sometimes.
+The full fat is important – low fat won’t fill you up and fat isn’t evil – get it into ye 🙂

 Team Meeting.
 Have a wee sit down with yourself.
-Have you stuck with the protein & fat breakfasts, the lunch water, and started making some veg/protein choices for lunches a few times per week?
+Have you stuck with the protein breakfasts, the lunch water, and started making some veg/protein choices for lunches a few times per week?

 If some of these changes haven’t stuck, go back to the week of that change and start again.
 It’s not a failure to take a step back, you’ll be motoring eventually, but everyone makes changes at a different pace.

-If all changes have stuck so far, good going, just tread water this week, patting yourself on the back intermittently for being an awesome ninja.
+If all changes have stuck so far, good going, just tread water this week, patting yourself on the back intermittently for being an impressively sneaky ninja.

 Veg/Protein lunches every day Mon-Fri this week.
 Find more options if some of the original finds aren’t floating your boat.
-Weekends – whatever, just don’t take the piss.
+Weekends – whatever you want, just don’t take the piss.

 Time to look at dinner.
 This can be a minefield especially if kids are included in the equation – it’s hard to make ‘healthy’ dinners all the time that lead to dinner table warfare – who can be arsed?